noahehall/theBookOfNoah/0current/react17.md

   - updating: when a component instance is being rerendered; caused by a change to state/props/forceUpdate
     - *render*: see mounting section
     - *static getDerivedStateFromProps*: see mounting section
+    -

     - *getSnapshotBeforeUpdate*
+      - invoked before component updates are flushed to the dom
+      - sends captured values to *componentDidUpdate* as third param
+        - return null if nothing has changed
+      - usecases: capture dom info (e.g. scroll position)
+      -
     - *shouldComponentUpdate*
       - performance enhancement
       - receives cur + new props to be compared